Top seed to Times Square: Swiatek figuring out post-Williams role

 There is one issue, though, about which Swiatek is continually striving to use her voice: the suffering caused by the war in Ukraine.

-When Russia invaded its neighbouring country in February there was an outpouring of sympathy for the nation and its people.
+When Russia invaded its neighbouring country in February there was an outpouring of sympathy for Ukraine and its people.

-In the weeks that followed, many sports stars showed support for Ukraine in a variety of ways but Swiatek thinks a lot have quickly moved on.
+In the weeks that followed, many sports stars showed support in a variety of ways but Swiatek thinks a lot have quickly moved on.

 Ukrainian player Marta Kostyuk, who refused to shake Victoria Azarenka's hand in New York because of Belarus' support of the Russian invasion, feels the same.
 She says it is human nature for some people to "get tired" of the news "no matter how terrible the things are".